coq/coq/doc/sphinx/language/gallina-specification-language.rst

              Variables {+ ( {+ @ident } : @type ) }
              Hypothesis {+ ( {+ @ident } : @type ) }
              Hypotheses {+ ( {+ @ident } : @type ) }
-      :name: Variable-Parameter; Variables-Parameter; Hypothesis-Parameter; Hypotheses-Parameter
+      :name: Variable (outside a section); Variables (outside a section); Hypothesis (outside a section); Hypotheses (outside a section)

       Out of any section, these variants are synonyms of :n:`Local Parameter {+ ( {+ @ident } : @type ) }`.
-      For their meaning inside a section, see the documentation on :ref:`section-mechanism`.
+      For their meaning inside a section, see :cmd:`Variable` in :ref:`section-mechanism`.

+      .. warn:: @ident is declared as a local axiom [local-declaration,scope]

+         Warning that is emitted when using :cmd:`Variable` instead of :cmd:`Local Parameter`.

 .. note::
    It is advised to use the commands :cmd:`Axiom`, :cmd:`Conjecture` and